Best CRM for Customer Service: 15 Tools Compared (2026)

 11. Agile CRM

 Agile CRM is an all-in-one platform that bundles sales, marketing, and service tools into a single product.
 The service module includes help desk ticketing, canned responses, and a knowledge base.
-For small teams, the free plan supports up to 10 users with basic CRM and help desk features.
+The free plan supports up to 10 users with basic CRM and help desk features.
 The marketing automation tools are a bonus for teams that handle both outbound campaigns and inbound support.

 Key Features: